Est. Reading Time: 1 Minute

 For example, if your partner constantly “spies” or “checks-up” on you, a clear and firm boundary may look like this:

-“John, I know you worry about me when I’m out, so instead of sending me multiple texts, calling me repeatedly throughout the day, and/or leaving numerous voicemails on my phone, how about I check-in with you periodically to let you know you know I’m okay.
-I’ll call you when I get to work, at lunch, during one of my breaks, and when I’m on my way home.
-I’ll also let you know if I’m going to be coming home later than normal, because I’m going out with co-workers for drinks and dinner.
-I need you to trust me because I’m not going to do something I’ll regret like hookup with a random person.
-I’m committed to our relationship.
-If you continue to call me continuously, I may not answer out of frustration, and you won’t know where I am or what I’m doing, so please respect my wishes.”
+“John, I know you worry when I’m out, so instead of calling me repeatedly throughout the day, I’ll call when I get to work, at lunch, and on my way home.
+I’ll also let you know if I’m going to be late.
+I need you to trust me because I’m committed to our relationship.
+If you continue to call continuously, I may not answer out of frustration, and you won’t know where I am, so please respect my wishes.”

 ***If your partner continues the behavior, you may need to re-evaluate if you still want to be in this relationship after all.